jim-easterbrook/Photini/README.rst

 Privacy statement
 ^^^^^^^^^^^^^^^^^

-Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, Facebook and Google Photos/Picasa) may do so.
+Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, Facebook, and Google Photos/Picasa) may do so.
 You should read these services' privacy policies before using them.

 Photini stores user preferences in a text file on the user's computer.
 This file can be found in ``$HOME/.config/photini/`` (Linux) or ``%USERPROFILE%\AppData\Local\photini\`` (Windows).
-OAuth_ access tokens for Flickr, Facebook & Google Photos are securely stored on the user's computer using `Python keyring`_.
+OAuth_ access tokens for Flickr, Facebook, and Google Photos are securely stored on the user's computer using `Python keyring`_.

 Documentation licence